Website design and development in Spalding, Lincolnshire

 And also, whether those same design elements can be used strategically to increase an average user’s likelihood of staying on a site longer.

-So What is Google Bounce?
+So What is Bounce?

 Google’s search engine and user experience are major factors in determining the success of any online business.
 To improve your success, Google uses a variety of metrics to analyse your website’s performance.